DonalMcGahon/An-Asynchronous-RMI-Dictionary-Service/README.md

 (every 10 seconds) and query if the request has been processed.
 Client requests in the inQueue should be periodically removed and processed (every 10 seconds).

+## How to download and run my applications
+1.

 ## Information about architecture used in project
 ### RMI (Remote Method Innovation)
 ![rmi](https://user-images.githubusercontent.com/14197773/34213651-c84f8a60-e597-11e7-9622-13f5d2226e88.png)